Student Support Services

-Our Student support services, under the guidance of the Student Affairs Division, provides health and rehabilitation services, including a student health clinic, physical therapy, occupational therapy, speech therapy, and Pennsylvania's Assistive Technology Lending Library.
+Our Student support services, under the guidance of the Student Affairs Division, provides health and rehabilitation services, including a student Wellness Center, physical therapy, occupational therapy, speech therapy, psychotherapy and Pennsylvania's Assistive Technology Lending Library.
 Additionally, we offer a comprehensive Vocational Evaluation program, along with career guidance and job placement assistance.

-The clinic provides a comprehensive, caring atmosphere that encourages students to maintain a healthy lifestyle and helps them succeed in their vocational training.
+The Student Wellness Center provides a comprehensive, caring atmosphere that encourages students to maintain a healthy lifestyle and helps them succeed in their vocational training.
 The clinic maintains a medical file on all students.
 The following services, and more, are offered: treatment for acute/chronic conditions, emergency and non-emergency situations, first aid, medication administration and monitoring, individual health teaching, outside referrals and scheduling of diagnostic testing.
-Registered nurses staff the clinic from 7 a.m. to 11 p.m.
+Registered nurses staff the clinic from 6:45 a.m. to 10:45 p.m.

 Physical Therapy provides individualized treatment programs for students with physical disabilities or limitations affecting their vocational objectives.
 Work hardening therapy includes lifting techniques, body mechanics, posture training, fitness and conditioning.
 Prosthetic and orthotic training, massage, mobilization, whirlpool, ultrasound, traction and electrical stimulation are provided with the goal of achieving maximum physical potential.